Riczh/Zhou-portfolio/Assign 2.md

 In the second picture, we show the grid data from 1995-2019 for each countries.
 The trend of the general government debt is comparable with this picture.

 In the third picture, we show the aggregated data of general government deba, which can help us to know the trend of the world of government debt.
+I choose this data because it is likeable and not very shiny.

 Sources: https://data.oecd.org